tt-code-123/generate-chinese-tip/README.md

-# generate-chinese-annotation README
+# generate-chinese-tip README

-This is the README for your extension "generate-chinese-annotation".
+This is the README for your extension "generate-chinese-tip".
 After writing up a brief description, we recommend including the following sections.

 ## Features